-Throughout this document, some details have been removed from the publicly posted version for the protection of private and/or confidential information.
-This may include names, phone numbers, addresses, equipment details, locations of surface installments and information collected during consultation.
+Select details have been removed throughout this document to protect private and/or confidential information.
+This may include names, phone numbers, addresses, equipment details, locations of surface installments, and information collected during public consultation activities.

 Disclaimer

 This material is protected by copyright and is the exclusive property of Pembina Pipeline Corporation and its subsidiaries.
 Pembina Pipeline Corporation assumes no responsibility for errors or omissions in this document or for direct, incidental, or consequential losses or damages that may result from the uncontrolled external use or duplication of this material.